May 2017 UPDATE: Click here to read our 2017 Update about Impatiens walleriana and downy mildew.

-If your impatiens were affected by downy mildew in 2012-2013, you are not alone.
+If your impatiens were affected by downy mildew, you are not alone.
 Gardeners throughout the country shared your experience.
 We’ve created the Q&A below to shed some light on the disease and explain what everyone can do to have a more successful garden next season.

 What is it?

 Downy mildew is a devastating disease that can spread by air and by the ‘splashing’ of spores due to rain and overhead watering.
 It is prevalent across the country and can come from any number of places.

 What are the symptoms?

 Early symptoms include yellowing or stippling of the leaves or a white, downy-like color on the underside of the leaves as well as stunting of growth.
 Advanced symptoms include a grayish, fuzzy substance on leaves and stems.
 Leaf and flower drop will eventually result in bare, leafless stems.

 Downy mildew is a water mold.
 The disease spreads most commonly when the foliage stays wet for extended periods of time and there are cool night temperatures and moist conditions.
 Therefore areas of deep shade, beds that receive overhead watering and densely planted beds are more highly susceptible to downy mildew.
 The impatiens you purchased at Hicks Nurseries were healthy, but that does not inhibit them from contracting the disease from the soil or the environment.